 My first wave of sales came from announcing the existence of the book to friends and family on Facebook, followed by mentioning it regularly on Instagram and Youtube.
 Marketing an item like this is a whole other ball game which entire books could be written about!

 I hope this post has been useful to some of you!
 If you have any questions at all then just let me know.

-If you want to stay updated with more urban sketching inspiration, tutorials and behind the scenes info of my upcoming projects (such as 2021 plans for an adventure from London to Russia via as many different countries as possible in the worst, most inappropriate car possible with me sketching along the way) then sign up for my newsletter below!
+If you want to stay updated with more urban sketching inspiration, tutorials and behind-the-scenes info on my upcoming projects then sign up for my newsletter below!